 We are concerned about protecting your privacy.
 This statement describes how we handle personal information, including:

-The Australian Federal Police will only record your email address if you send us a message.
+The Australian Federal Police will only record your email address if you send us a message and/or subscribe to any of our services.
 The address you supply will be used only for the purpose for which you have provided it, and will not be disclosed or added to a mailing list without your consent.

 You are reminded that, with the exception of encrypted forms as described above, messages sent from this site over the Internet are not secure.
 For further information on the Internet and security, you should read the Disclaimer.